 A. The Board agrees to deduct the fair share fee from the earnings of those employees who elect not to become members of the Union and transmit the fee to the majority representative.

-B. The deductions shall commence for each employee who elects not to become a member of the Union during the month following written notice from the Union of the amount of the fair share assessment.
-A copy of the written notice of the amount of fair share assessment must also be furnished to the New Jersey Public Relations Commission.
+B. The deduction shall commence for each employee who elects not to become a member of the Union during the month following written notice from the Union of the amount of the fair share assessment.
+A copy of the written notice of the fair share assessment must also be furnished to the New Jersey Public Employment Relations Commission.

 D. The sum representing the fair share fee shall not reflect the costs of financial support of political causes of candidates, except to the extent that it is necessary for the Union to engage in lobbying activity designed to foster its policy goals in collective negotiations and contract administration, and to secure for the employees it represents advances in wages, hours, and other conditions of employment which ordinarily cannot be secured through collective negotiations with the Board.

 E. Prior to January 1st and July 31st of each year, the Union shall provide advance written notice to the New Jersey Public Employment Relations Commission, the Board, and to all employees within the unit the information necessary to compute the fair share fee for services enumerated above.

 F. The Union shall establish and maintain a procedure whereby any employee can challenge the assessment as computed by the Union.
 This appeal procedure shall in no way involve the Board or require the Board to take any action other than to hold the fee in escrow pending resolution of the appeal.

 ARTICLE IIA cont'd